Nikhilsharma00101/Earthquake-visualizer/README.md

 ## 🧭 Overview

-This project was developed as part of a **UI Development Challenge** to showcase front-end engineering, geospatial visualization, and clean user experience.
+This project was developed as part of a **UI Development Challenge** to showcase front-end engineering, geospatial visualization, and a clean user experience.
 The app focuses on **real-time data visualization**, **intuitive filters**, and **high-performance rendering**.

 Users can: